open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 The `ONI Specification <https://github.com/open-ephys/ONI>`__ describes a register programming protocol that is very similar to a simple wishbone bus.
-This bus need to be transmitted over the DS90UB933/4 I2C backchannel to be used to configure headstage devices.
-The following protocol describes how this is accomplished.
+This bus needs to be transmitted over the DS90UB933/4 I2C backchannel to be used to configure headstage devices.
+We have developed a simple Wishbone over I2C module to accomplish this .

 ..
 A bitfield?
 .. ------------------------------